Where to Go Every Month of the Year for Better Weather, Fewer Crowds, and the Most Value

 Head to the edges of the Arctic Circle in Sweden and watch golfers tee off at Björkliden Golf Course, which runs for 24 hours a day this month.
 As for Finland, the sauna’s spiritual home, go for a bracing midnight swim and then heat up in a nearby cabin.
 Brave the steam rising from the heated coals (known as löyly) and soak in summer’s end.

-If you really want to escape the heat, go even further above the Arctic Circle to Lofoten, an archipelago in far northern Norway.
+If you really enjoy bundling up, go even further above the Arctic Circle to Lofoten, an archipelago in far northern Norway.
 Float through the fjords or cycle around the islands, moving from one quaint fishing village to the next.
 Their red-painted wooden cabins are backed by craggy peaks and overlook glassy (ice-cold) lakes.

-Finland’s Kakslauttanen sits in the country’s Lapland region and has log chalets that can be booked from June 1 to October 30.
-The resort also has three smoke saunas—a type of sauna that utilizes firewood to slowly build its warmth.
-From $372
+Finland’s Kakslauttanen sits in the country’s Lapland region and has log chalets (open from June 1 to October 30) and glass igloos that can be booked from the last week of August.
+Summer activities include gold-panning on property, cruising the river in Lemmenjoki National Park, horseback riding, and mushroom and blueberry foraging.
+To cozy up at the end of a long day, the resort has three smoke saunas—a type of sauna that uses firewood to slowly build its warmth.

-View of downtown San Francisco as seen from Lombard Street, through some trees, with the Transamerica Pyramid in the distance
+Distant view toward downtown San Francisco from Lombard Street, with palm tree and Transamerica Pyramid

 The secret’s out: September is prime time to visit San Francisco.